HARSH83022/HARSH83022/README.md

 - 👋 Hi, I’m @HARSH83022
 - 👀 I’m interested in ...
-Ai ml developer
+Ai ml & iot developer
 - 🌱 I’m currently learning ...python and web development
 - 💞️ I’m looking to collaborate on ... mnc companies
-- 📫 How to reach me ...soon it will updated
+- 📫 How to reach me ...harshmishra83022@gmail.com

 <!---
 HARSH83022/HARSH83022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.